The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 Let’s look more at the connection between hormones and mast cells next.

-What to Know About Estrogen, Progesterone, Mast Cells, and Histamine
+Mast Cells, Progesterone, Estrogen and Histamine

 The human body is a complex network.
 Have you ever stopped to consider all the little things that have to happen just to be able to do even the simplest of things?